wieden-kennedy/pyrowire/docs/doc_sections/tutorial.rst

 Installation
 ------------
-First thing is first.
-Let's install pyrowire in a virtualenv.
+Firstly, let's install pyrowire in a *virtualenv*.
 ::

     $ cd ~/src